martindevans/martindevans.me/_drafts/2015-12-11-Procedural-Generation-For-Dummies-Roads.md

 The majority of road generation systems I have looked at tend to be based on a *growth* system.
 The general algorithm (see [page 15, Section 3.2](http://gamesitb.com/SurveyProcedural.pdf) of this paper) for pretty much all of them is pretty simple.

  - Keep a priority queue of candidate road segments
-   - Initialized with a single seed segment
+   - Initialised with a single seed segment
  - While priority queue is not empty
    - Remove highest priority segment from queue
    - Check *local* constraints on segment